ben854719/Retention-Engagement-Assistant-Smart-Reminders-for-Customer-Success/README.md

 ## Objective:

 This application is designed to create accessible assistants that provide clients with clear reminders, especially when critical thresholds are reached.
-Built with Python, Streamlit, and Plotly widgets, it helps users track bills, medication schedules, and health status, issuing alerts for important changes.
+Built with Python, and Plotly widgets, it helps users track bills, medication schedules, and health status, issuing alerts for important changes.
 The application will be upgraded to include AI avatars that deliver updates in plain language, adapting their tone to offer reassurance via voice and video.
 A Node.js backend manages reminders, triggers events, and delivers avatars for scalable scheduling and smooth communication.
 Sensitive data is protected by RS256 encryption to ensure secure authentication and privacy.
 Success will be measured by response rate to reminders (target: over 70%), fewer missed bills or medications (aiming for a 40% decrease), acknowledgment of health alerts (80%+), and high user satisfaction (4.5 out of 5).
 Ultimately, the objective is to deliver employer‑ready, socially impactful applications that blend automation, multimodal empathy, strong security, and human‑centered design.

 ## Video of the Project: